 World of Hyatt

-World of Hyatt members can earn points for up to three rooms per night at the same Hyatt or M life hotel.
+Hyatt members can earn points for up to three rooms per night at the same Hyatt or M life hotel.
 Members must occupy one of the rooms, although in my experience that’s never been enforced.
-I’ve had hotel stays where I booked multiple rooms, sent in an authorization form, had someone else check in and the points were still awarded.
+I’ve had hotel stays where I booked multiple rooms, sent in an authorization form, and had someone else check in.
+The points were still awarded.
 Elite night credit is awarded on only one room per stay.

 IHG Rewards Club